shermandy/COM-219-Illustration/README.md

 # COM-219-Illustration
-The Fall 2018 course repository for the Fall 2018 section of 219 Illustration at Waynesburg University.
+The Fall 2018 course repository for COM 219 Illustration at Waynesburg University.

 ## Contact information